jamii/dida/docs/why.md

 What could go wrong if we just applied changes in some random order?

-We can get into trouble when the graph of changes in a fixpoint becomes self-supporting.
+We can get into trouble when the graph of changes in a loop becomes self-supporting.
 Suppose we have a situation like:

 ``` js
 node A = input